fouadh/gocan/README.md

 ## Import an application history

-In order to get metrics, it is needed to run this command to import information from a git repository that has been cloned locally.
+In order to get metrics, it is needed to first clone a git repository locally and then, run this command to import statistics about it:

 ```
-gocan import-history my-app -s my-scene --interval-between-analyses 100
+gocan import-history my-app -s my-scene
 ```

-This command will import the git information from the current directory and will perform a complexity analysis every 100 commits.
+This command will import the git information from the current directory.

 ## Run the UI